Status tracker

 July 10, 2026

 The public-facing posture is still procedural rather than final.
-The current job is not acting like every taxpayer has a guaranteed refund.
-It is understanding whether penalties or interest tied to original deadlines in the COVID-period window may be worth preserving before that practical deadline closes.
+Bloomberg Tax reported in May 2026 that the IRS and Justice Department appealed after a March judgment, which reinforces that the case posture is still moving through further review rather than settling into finality.
+The current job is still not acting like every taxpayer has a guaranteed refund.
+It is understanding whether a penalty, interest, or possibly another time-sensitive refund-related issue tied to the COVID-period window may be worth preserving before that practical deadline closes.

 The issue appears broad